broadinstitute/carrot/UserGuide.md

 `<EVAL_WDL_DEFAULT_JSON_FILE> `corresponds to the JSON file containing default values for the evaluation WDL.
 In general, all workflow inputs should be set here except for the docker container specification (this is required for the GitHub integration to function properly).
 If the evaluation WDL does not require a docker image input, you do not need to add a dummy value to the WDL prior to running the test.

-The `--test_option_defaults` and `--eval_option_defaults` inputs allow you to optionally specify configuration options (the `workflowOptions` param when [submitting a workflow to Cromwell](https://cromwell.readthedocs.io/en/stable/api/RESTAPI/#submit-a-workflow-for-execution)) for running the test and eval WDLs.
-Like the input defaults, this can be overrided or added to when running the test.
+The `--test_option_defaults` and `--eval_option_defaults` inputs allow you to specify configuration options (the `workflowOptions` param when [submitting a workflow to Cromwell](https://cromwell.readthedocs.io/en/stable/api/RESTAPI/#submit-a-workflow-for-execution)) for running the test and eval WDLs.
+Like the input defaults, this can be overridden or added to when running the test.

 The `--created_by email` flag is optional and defaults to the email address in your carrot_cli configuration file.